4-DMAPandSadness/EfsTA/User Guide.md

 > `/...delays.txt` contains the delays/ps,
 > `/...spectra.txt` contains the absorption change.

-Then the evaluation `model` can be selected.
+Then the analysis `model` can be selected.
 GLA will be used for `0`, for the GTA one of the eight preimplemented models `1`-`8` can be selected or `"custom"` for a custom matrix.

 <p align="center">
 <img src="/images/script/models.png" width="49%"/>